 During this time, a backpack might have been the most important item I had.
 This was where I kept the iPad, money, POS (point of sale) devices like credit card readers and my jacket, gloves and keys.
 All of the backpacks I used accomplished some of these goals but not all of them.
 I was always having a tough time quickly accessing specific tools without unloading the entire pack.

 Keeping You Secure

-The one component I always wished a backpack had was a deep, vertical front pocket.
+The one component I always wished an adventuring backpack had was a deep, vertical front pocket.
 This would be great because if it was deep enough, I could put belongings in there I needed quick access to, such as an iPad, passport or wallet, and they wouldn’t fall out.
 So, The Weekender got a vertical front pocket.

 I also wanted a security pocket inside the pack.
 A compartment where I could put keys or a passport and know they would not get lost, so we added that as well.
 We also wanted a pocket with an invisible magnet on the side where I could put a phone and easily access it.

 Finally, we added a padded inside pocket for your laptop.
 This makes the back usable for work or anytime you need to bring electronics with you.

 Designed for Wherever Life Takes You